Skip to content

 • 500 Server Error

-In this video I demonstrate creating triggers for HTTP 5XX errors and use count to detect 10 or more HTTP 404 Errors in 10 minutes.
+In this video I also demonstrate creating a trigger to detect 10 or more HTTP 404 errors in the last 10 minutes.

 Zabbix Agent Items